 Edited by the Earl of Bessborough; London, John Murray, 1950.

-This unlikely sounding book turned out to be a fascinating insight into the life of a quiet remarkable woman - with particular reference to that period of her life as the wife of Sir John Guest of the Dowlais Iron Works.
+This book contains a fascinating insight into the life of a quiet remarkable woman - with particular reference to that period of her life as the wife of Sir John Guest of the Dowlais Iron Works.

 Here are substantial extracts from her Diaries (Gareth Hicks Dec 2004)